5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

 But if the airflow is still weak even with a clean filter, then it’s time to call for service.
 Low airflow can be a sign of several different problems, including issues with the fan or compressor.
 Or it can be a sign that your ducts have become clogged with dust or debris.

 Whatever the cause, restricted airflow through your system is an issue that needs prompt attention.
 When airflow is restricted, your air conditioner has to work harder, which can lead to further damage from freezing over or from motors burning out.
 Getting your unit serviced before those things happen can save you money and avoid an uncomfortable loss of cooling.

 If your air conditioner starts making odd noises, like grinding, scraping or squealing, then it’s time to call for service.
 These noises can be signs of relatively minor problems that can cause major damage if they aren’t fixed immediately.

 For instance, squealing can mean a loose belt while rattling or clanking can mean other parts are coming loose.
-Grinding or scraping noises could simply mean that parts need lubrication.
+Grinding or scraping noises could simply mean that parts need lubrication or they are out of balance.
 Allowing these problems to continue can lead to serious damage and eventual breakdown.

 Don’t ignore the smell or try to cover it up.
 Call for service before that bad smell causes a health or safety problem in your home.

 Because the HVAC system consumes a significant portion of all the energy used by most households, noticeable increases in energy bills are often due to problems with the HVAC.
 If your electric bills seem to keep going up even though the weather hasn’t gotten hotter, this can be an early warning sign of air conditioner troubles.

 Basically, when those electric bills increase, it’s a sign that your air conditioner isn’t running as efficiently as it once was.
 There are many different problems that can cause your air conditioner to be less efficient including low refrigerant charge, dirty coils, or a failing compressor.